Description

 Tried: Run 'strings bbbbloat | grep picoCTF' hoping to find the flag or the magic number without opening Ghidra.

-strings only extracts printable ASCII sequences and won't decode the integer constant 0x86187 into a meaningful hint - it appears as raw bytes, not a labeled comparison.
-Ghidra's decompiler is needed to trace the data flow from scanf to the cmp instruction and read the constant in context.
+strings extracts printable ASCII and will never turn the constant 0x86187 into a usable hint, since it lives as raw bytes rather than a labelled comparison.
+Ghidra's decompiler traces the data flow from scanf to the cmp instruction and shows the constant in context.

 Tried: Grep every function in Ghidra for 'if' statements rather than tracing input flow forward from the scanf call.

-The bloat functions contain dozens of if statements and branches that do not involve user input at all.
-Randomly auditing them wastes time.
-The correct approach is to start at the scanf call, find the variable it writes to, and follow its use - Ghidra's 'Find References to Address' on that variable immediately shows the single cmp that matters.
+The bloat functions hold dozens of branches that never touch user input, so auditing them at random burns time.
+Start at the scanf call, find the variable it writes to, and follow that variable.
+Ghidra's find-references on it goes straight to the one comparison that matters.

 Learn more